yantosca/qfyaml/docs/source/installation.rst

 The :file:`-C` command tells :program:`make` to look in the :file:`../build` folder for the Makefiles that were created by CMake.
 These Makefiles will direct the build process.

+.. important:: You will need to repeat the compilation process each
+	       time you modify one :file:`qfyaml_mod.F90` or one of the :file:`test_*.F90` source code files.

-You should see output similar to this.
+When the test runs, you should see output similar to this.

 .. code-block:: console